Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

 \subsubsection{Constrained Benchmark problems}

-For the constraints, we consider $F_q \le 1.85$, $C_b \le 1200$ ppm, and Peak Bu $\le 62$ GWd/tHm, similar to \cite{seurin2022pwr,seurin2023assessment}.
+For the constraints, we consider $F_q \le 1.85$, $C_b \le 1200$ ppm, and Peak Bu $\le 62$ GWd/tHm, similar to \cite{seurin2022pwr,seurin2024assessment}.
 For the following with omit the "C-" in front of "PEARL" in the text and in the figures.
 The rank-based method, PEARL-NdS (\code{niching2}) and PEARL-NdS (\code{crowding2}) are using \code{CL} by default, hence we omit to mention it every time.
 All results with PEARL-NdS cases using \code{CL} will be showcased.
 Here, 50,000 samples will be collected for both the Two- and Three-obj cases.
 We use \code{$\lambda$\_} equal to 32, \code{$\mu$} equal to 2, \code{mutpb} to 0.3, and \code{cxpb} to 0.65 in the both cases.
 We found that these hyper-parameters provided a good trade-off between exploration and exploitation for the NSGA in each instance to satisfy the constraints and then optimize in the feasible space.
 Since PEARL will propose more solutions from the different buffers, we will provide the pareto front of all the solutions ever found from NSGA-III rather than the last population (i.e., 32 of them) for fairness.
-The individual results for the Two- and Three-obj cases are given in Figure \ref{fig:bothcsontrained} on the top and bottom, respectively (grouped in five figures each).
+The individual results for the Two- ((a) to (d)) and Three-obj ((e) to (i)) cases are given in Figure \ref{fig:bothcsontrained}.
 The hyper-parameters utilized are the same as the previous section.
 We use \code{M} equal to \code{$\kappa$} (= 128).

 As can be seen from Figure \ref{fig:bothcsontrained} for the Two-obj case, using PEARL-NdS with \code{CL} outperforms the NSGA-III based approach which could only find 201 feasible solutions.
 On top of that, having the feasibility in the ranking process (i.e., PEARL-NdS (\code{niching2}) and PEARL-NdS (\code{crowding2}) approaches) resulted in higher $L_C$ but higher $F_{\Delta h}$.